Mark Reichel: Notable cases

 In 2006, while working for the Federal Public Defender's Office, Reichel defended Jeffrey Grubbs.
 His case was appealed to the Ninth Circuit Court of Appeals, then later to the U.S. Supreme Court where justices were asked to weigh in on whether the Fourth Amendment of the U.S. Constitution required police officers to hand criminal suspects a copy of a search warrant outlining the probable cause behind the warrant when it is executed on their homes.

 After joining Reichel & Plesser, he represented Isaiah Fowler, a 12-year-old boy accused of stabbing and murdering his 8-year-old sister in 2013.
 A jury convicted Fowler based on a police interrogation, but Reichel successfully appealed Fowler's case, and an appellate court found two of the police interviews violated his rights.
 In 2018, an appellate court vacated Fowler's conviction, finding that the young man's confession was likely coerced.
 At his retrial, Fowler was convicted again by a different judge.
-Reichel told a local newspaper he intends to file another appeal.
+Reichel told a local newspaper he intended to file another appeal.

-In 2016, Reichel represented Anthony Silva, the sitting mayor of Stockton, California, who was charged in connection with his work as a youth camp counselor.
+In 2016, after forming his own private practice, Reichel represented Anthony Silva, the sitting mayor of Stockton, California, who was charged in connection with his work as a youth camp counselor.
 Prosecutors alleged Silva had secretly recorded several teenagers participating in a game of strip poker, with one of the teenagers reportedly being a minor at the time of the recording.
 Prosecutors also alleged Silva provided alcohol to minors.
 While Silva denied the accusations at the time, he entered a plea of no contest the following year to the alcohol charges.
 The charges related to the strip poker game were dismissed.
 Reichel was successful in convincing a judge to grant Silva a sentence of community service in lieu of jail time.

 In 2017, Reichel represented one of five suspects accused of fighting with police officers in Davis, California during a local event known as Picnic Day.
 In an interview with an alternative newspaper, Reichel said his client and others involved in the melee were confused about the three police officers who approached them during the incident because they were wearing street clothes and did not identify themselves as law enforcement.
 Reichel successfully arranged a plea for his client that led to the eventual dismissal of the charges.

+In 2019, Reichel was retained by Jeffrey David, a former executive with the Sacramento Kings professional basketball team, who was accused of embezzling more than $13 million to fund a lavish personal lifestyle.
+David pled guilty to fraud and was sentenced to seven years in prison.

+In September 2025, Anibal Hernandez Santana was accused of firing several shots into the television studio of KXTV, the local ABC affiliate in Sacramento.
+Reichel offered his insight into the arrest in numerous news interviews two days before Hernandez Santana retained him as his defense attorney.
+After being arraigned on state and federal charges, Reichel characterized the federal case as politically-motivated.